0xNirvana/Writeups/HackTheBox/Easy/blunder/blunder.md

 cat /root/root.txt
 ```

-With exploiting this simple vulnerability we get root access and can read the flag as well!
+By exploiting this simple vulnerability we get root access and can read the flag as well!

 With this, we pwned the Blender machine!